So, you walk into the store to buy a new tablet.

 When it comes to IoT-driven retail, it includes everything from a small business to large enterprises.
 Retail stores can use the IoT operations in different ways that ultimately reduces the workload of workers.
 For instance, the lights automatically get dim when there are fewer customers or adjusting the temperature based on the number of customers.

 The best thing about IoT retail is its knack to do all tasks without the involvement of humans.
 The two most common implementation of retail IoT are,

 1. Taking actions based on data gathered: IoT machines will process the commands according to the data received by them – with or without human presence.

-2. Collecting data & processing through sensors: The devices collect data from the nearby environment through motions and send it to specific persons in real-time.
+2. Collecting data & processing through sensors: Some of the wireless embedded devices collect data from the nearby environment through motions and send it to specific persons in real-time.

 From supermarkets to supply chains to small stores, IoT adoption occurs in every part of the retail.
 Things will get more clear in the next topic of the article, which talks about the areas of IoT retail implementation.

 Key Areas Wherein IoT is Re-defining the Retail